gramian/numerical-schemer.xyz/_posts/2022-06-12-matrico-utils.md

 For performance and readability reasons I want to ensure and document that for indexing operations fixed-size integers and integer operations are used.
 CHICKEN has the matching [(chicken fixnum)](http://wiki.call-cc.org/man/5/Module%20(chicken%20fixnum)) module for this purpose.
-However, I needed to add a few functions, like increment and decrement as well as predicates comparing to zero:
+However, I added a few currying macros, like increment and decrement as well as predicates comparing to zero:

 * `(fx+1 x)` - Increment fixnum argument.